rackerlabs/technical-blog/_posts/2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included.markdown

 EOF
 ```

-__9. Make custom OS modifications__
+#### 10. Make custom OS modifications

 This is the opportunity to install, configure, and set up any custom system level
 modifications that you want to persist for future instances of the image.

-__10. Once modifications are complete, cleanup your image__
+#### 11. After you complete the modifications, cleanup your image

-* Typically, you'll want to remove the following before taking the snapshot
+Typically, you should remove the following before taking the snapshot
 to have a clean, pristine image:

 * local files in root & other user home directories
 * log files
 * history
 * ssh_host keys
 * unnecessary files
-    * etc.
+* and so on

-__11. After modifications and cleanup is done, snapshot your image__
+#### 12. After modifications and cleanup is done, snapshot your image

 In the **Server Details**, select **Create Image** to snapshot the image as-is and
 give it a name, such as `my_ubuntu_1204`.

-{% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/create_image.png %}
+{% img 2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/create_image.png %}

-__12. Set metadata for the image__
+#### 13. Set metadata for the image

-* Set vm_mode to:
+Set vm_mode to:

 * `xen` for a Paravirtualized (PV) Instance.
 For most Linux VMs, PV is typically
     the best option.
 * `hvm` for HVM Mode, typically used for FreeBSD, Linux PVHVM and Windows.
 When
     using with Linux, make sure you're using one of the newer 3.x kernels for the
     best experience.

-* If using Nova Agent:
+If using Nova Agent:

 * Set `xenapi_use_agent=true`.

-* If using Cloud-Init exclusively, the Agent isn't needed, so make sure to
+If using Cloud-Init exclusively, the Agent isn't needed, so make sure to
 disable it so that the build isn't actively polling for responses from the Nova
 Agent:

 * set `xenapi_use_agent=false`

 ```
 nova image-meta my_ubuntu_1204 set vm_mode=xen
 nova image-meta my_ubuntu_1204 set xenapi_use_agent=true
 ```

-__13. After snapshotting, its time to boot your custom image__
+#### 14. After snapshotting, its time to boot your custom image

 ```
 nova boot --image="my_ubuntu_1204" --flavor=performance1-2 my_ubuntu_1204_test
 ```

-__14. Log in to the VM via console and/or SSH & enjoy your new custom image \:)__
+#### 15. Log in to the VM by using the console or SSH and enjoy your new custom image \:)

 ### Notes

-* Once you save/snapshot your custom image, you __must__ use a Performance Flavor
+* After you save or snapshot your custom image, you __must__ use a Performance
-  to boot the VM.
+  Flavor to boot the VM.
-* After snapshotting & testing the boot of the custom image, it is safe to
+* After snapshotting and testing the boot of the custom image, you can safely
-  delete the initial boot.rackspace.com ISO VM.
+  delete the initial **boot.rackspace.com** ISO VM.

 ### About the author